ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 **Time horizon**

-The duration of the program is 3 months.
-The program could be renewed at expiration in case one or more success metrics have not reached their targets.
+The duration of the program is three months.
+The program could be renewed at expiration if one or more success metrics have not reached their targets.

 **Repayment**